top of page

 The Rosette Neighborhood Village is a transitional housing micro-neighborhood located in the back yard of the Amistad House of Hospitality in New Haven.

-Hundreds of people donated time and resources to assemble the first 6 tiny homes in October, 2023.
+Hundreds of people donated their time and resources to assemble the first 6 tiny homes in October, 2023.

 This community of hope receives no government funding and is entirely operated through charitable giving.